-While we do not prohibit students from working while in the program, we highly advise that you place yourself in a position to dedicate yourself to the program.
+While we do not prohibit students from working while in the program, we highly advise that students dedicate themselves to the program.
 We have designed the program to include a rigorous curriculum with ample opportunities for clinical experiences.
 Other responsibilities will likely diminish the valuable experiences available to students who have more flexibility and availability.

 Do students get to choose their clinical sites or preceptors?

 Student input is highly valued in our program.
 However, we believe it is important that students gain experience in a variety of settings to better prepare them for clinical practice.
-The AT faculty determines clinical placements that we feel will provide the most personalized fit for you as far as clinical site, preceptor, patient care opportunities, and your individual needs.
+The AT faculty determines clinical placements that we feel will provide the most personalized fit for the student as far as clinical site, preceptor, patient care opportunities, and the student’s individual needs.